Songonge/SQL-Projects/Project-DataCleaning.md

 > [!Note]
 > I first wrote the query without the `ORDER BY` clause and this generated an error after executing it.
 Therefore, I realized that it is necessary when using the `ROW_NUMBER()` function in SQL Server.

-In the above query, I wrote the partition by over all the rows of the table to ensure that duplicates contain exact same rows.
+In the above query, I wrote the partition by over all the rows of the table to ensure that duplicates contain the exact same rows.
 The query returned 5 rows (duplicates) from the data.
-Next, it was important to check further in writing query with the `WHERE` clause for each of those duplicate to verify if those were actually duplicates.
-Doing this save you from deleting rows that are not duplicates.
+Next, it was important to check further in writing the query with the `WHERE` clause for each of those duplicates to verify if those were actually duplicates.
+Doing this saves you from deleting rows that are not duplicates.

 * **Removed duplicates**
 To remove duplicates, I rewrote the above query.
 Then, inserted the output into a new table named layoffs_working2 containing non-duplicate rows.
-The query looked like:
+The query looked like this:
 ```
 SELECT * INTO [Learn SQL].dbo.layoffs_working2
 FROM (